vijay-shankaranand/tp/docs/UserGuide.md

 ### Editing a contact : `edit_contact`

-Edits an existing contact in JobFestGo.
+Edits an existing contact at the specified index in JobFestGo.

 Format: `edit_contact INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`